If The Last of Us Part II is meant to be the game of my generation, we’re in big trouble.

 One former animator claimed that Naughty Dog’s reputation had become so bad, game animators refused to work with them.
 I repeat, the people whose games were invariably critical and commercial successes had trouble hiring talent.
 If they had their act together, animators would have been lining up to personally pay President Evan Wells out-of-pocket for the opportunity to work with such a prestigious company.
 As it stood, anyone even the least bit savvy avoided Naughty Dog as though it were the gaming equivalent of Amy’s Baking Company – the high turnover rate and poor management being two significant commonalities between the entities.
 Mr. Druckmann and his team eventually got the project finished by hiring workers from the film industry, but it did little to assuage his overworked subordinates – many of whom had to be hospitalized during the studio’s notoriously long crunch period.

-What is the other key difference between The Last of Us Part II and Metroid: Other M?
+What is the other distinction between The Last of Us Part II and Metroid: Other M?
 The answer to that question lies in what happened afterwards.
 Although Metroid: Other M was a worse game than The Last of Us Part II, it inflicted far less damage; only Yoshio Sakamoto’s reputation had been affected.
 Nobody, not even Benjamin “Yahtzee” Croshaw of Zero Punctuation fame, saw it as a sign that Nintendo’s days were numbered.
 It helps that, unlike Naughty Dog, Nintendo did not put all of their eggs in one basket.
 Many people criticized them for not coming up with new intellectual proprieties, but you could usually count on at least one of their major series to carry the company’s weight if the others were in a rut.

 Mr. Sakamoto himself spent the next few years supervising and producing low-key projects such as Tomodachi Life and Rhythm Heaven Megamix.
 When he finally returned to the Metroid franchise, he and his company teamed up with the Spanish developer MercurySteam to reimagine Metroid II: Return of Samus.
 Although Nintendo managed to draw ire for banning a fanmade remake of the same game, their own attempt, entitled Metroid: Samus Returns, was itself widely praised.
 Although he didn’t direct it, Mr. Sakamoto’s production efforts were enough to restore his credibility.
 What I find especially admirable about this is that Mr. Sakamoto clearly took the criticisms of Metroid: Other M to heart when he produced Samus Returns.
 He could have easily written off those criticisms, yet he used them to improve himself.